What is an electron microscope (EM)?

 EMs operate under vacuum conditions and are generally large pieces of equipment.
 They mostly stand alone in a small, specially-designed room and require trained personnel to operate them.

 In most cases, materials to be viewed under a scanning electron microscope (SEM) or transmission electron microscope (TEM) require processing to produce a suitable specimen.
 The technique, or techniques, required varies depending on the specimen and the analysis required.
-This is where our range of different Products are used,
+This is where our range of products are used.

 Transmission electron microscopy (TEM) is a technique whereby a beam of electrons is partially transmitted through an ultra thin specimen, interacting with the specimen as it passes through.